Personal

 And then there was Spencer.
 He used to be a bunkhouse critter until he took up football and became to rough for the rest of the indoor set.
 All the critters go to his games and cheer, but they won't let him back in the bunkhouse.

-In addition to those shown above, we have a hoard of outdoor critters.
-Currently they consist of 23 horses, a donkey, dozens of barn cats and kittens (waiting in line for vacancies in the bunkhouse, of course).
+In addition to those described above, we have a hoard of outdoor critters.
+Currently they consist of 16 horses, a donkey, dozens of barn cats and kittens (waiting in line for vacancies in the bunkhouse, of course).

 This is "McNelly," my trail horse.
 He's a North American Curly Horse that Sam gave me for my birthday in 2002.
 He is dual registered as a Curly and also a Pinto.
 Now for a little educational content ...
-North American Curly's are believed to be from the Bashkirs (there are only about 2,500 of them in the United States and 4,000 total in North America) ... and McNelly is named after Captain Leander McNelly, Texas Ranger, who commanded a Ranger Company and established law and order (Texas style) in south Texas after the Civil War.
-Leander McNelly is buried in Burton, Texas (my mother's home town).
-Our McNelly is, of course, alive and residing on our farm.
+North American Curly's are similar to but a different breed from the Bashkirs (there are only about 2,500 of them in the United States and 4,000 total in North America) ... and McNelly is named after Captain Leander McNelly, Texas Ranger, who commanded a Ranger Company and established law and order (Texas style) in south Texas after the Civil War.
+Leander McNelly is buried in Burton, Texas (my mother's home town and the location of our ranch in Texas).
+Our McNelly is, of course, alive and residing on our farm in Ohio.

 Hobbies and Interests:

-Sam and I enjoy fly fishing, shooting sports (primarily sporting clays, skeet, and defensive pistol competition), and off-roading.
+Sam and I enjoy fly fishing, hunting, shooting sports (primarily sporting clays, skeet, and competitive pistol shooting), Hummer Club off-road events and Viper events.
 We are currently remodeling our house (and that's something that I believe will never end) and operating the Rafter H-Bar-S Farms near Fredericktown, Ohio.

 Home Page / Education / Courses / Personal / Fun Links /